abdullah-shekha/correlation-threshold-selection/README.md

 ## Citing

 If you use this code or the results, please cite the paper.
-See `CITATION.cff`, which GitHub also renders as a "Cite this repository" link.
+See `CITATION.cff`.

 ## Licence